How To Achieve An Industrial-Inspired Interior

 Image credit: Vincent and Barn

 From vintage leather Chesterfields to metal display cabinets, swivel bar stools and more, the key to achieving an industrial-inspired interior lies in your choice of furniture.
 Less is more when it comes to this style of home décor, so storage needs to be a consideration.
-Whether you’re upcycling old treasures, discovering vintage finds or buying brand new, be sure that clutter is tidied away with ladder shelving, wall storage, crates and wire baskets.
+Whether you’re upcycling old treasures, discovering vintage finds or buying brand new, be sure that clutter is tidied away in a bookcase with cupboard and drawers , wall storage, crates and wire baskets.

 Image credit: colorpalette.net